GregUtas/robust-services-core/docs/RSC-POTS-Application.md

 ## Tests

-Many of the scripts in the [`input/`](/input) directory are tests for the POTS application.
+Many of the scripts in the [`input`](/input) directory are tests for the POTS application.
-When the [`test.cp.setup`](/input/test.cp.setup.txt) script is run before tests, the following files are generated after each test:
+When the [`test.cp.setup`](/input/test.cp.setup.txt) script is run, the following files are generated for each subsequent test:
 1. A detailed function and message trace of the scenario.
 2. A [message sequence chart](http://en.wikipedia.org/wiki/Message_sequence_chart) of the scenario, followed by a context trace (a summary of socket activity, incoming and outgoing